Texacephale: Discovery

+Description

+The holotype specimen LSUMNS 20010 consists of the fused frontals and parietals.
+The holotype is comparable in size to Stegoceras validum (UA2), with the frontoparietal dome measuring 115 mm long in LSUMNS 20010, versus 125 mm in UA2.
+The referred specimen is slightly larger: while the holotype measures 69 mm across the orbital lobes, the referred specimen measures 81 mm here.
+Texacephale was initially described as differing from all other pachycephalosaurids based on the following unique traits: the parietal articulates with the postorbital via a series of flange-like processes; a tall, narrow nasal boss with a dorsal margin that is convex in lateral view; the skull roof is elevated above the roof of the braincase by a low pedicel.
+These distinguishing characteristics were later questioned by Jasinski and Sullivan, who considered these traits to be based on misrepresentations or misinterpretations of the holotype specimen's morphology.
+Thus, they considered Texacephale a nomen dubium, indeterminate within the Pachycephalosauridae.
+In 2016, Williamson and Brusatte also agreed with this conclusion.
+In 2024, description of a Stegoceras specimen also from the Aguja Formation included the holotype of Texacephale in its morphometric analysis, where it was also found to be very similar to S. validum but not to the extent to which the authors of the study outright referred it to that species.
+Nevertheless, the authors of the study considered that the holotype of Texacephale was probably an adult specimen of the genus Stegoceras.
+They also considered the referred specimen too fragmentary to be referable.

 Ecology

 Texacephale was, like other pachycephalosaurids, a small, bipedal herbivore.
 The thickened dome, formed by the fused frontals and parietals, with contributions from other bones of the skull, would have meant that the brain was covered by several inches of solid bone.
 The dome is likely to have been used in head-butting contests over mates and/or territory, similar to modern head-butting species such as bighorn sheep, cape buffalo, and musk oxen.
 Damage to the skull bone may have been sustained during combat.

 In contrast to today's dry, desert environment, the Big Bend paleoenvironment was a wet, coastal lowland on the edge of the Western Interior Seaway during the Campanian.
 Texacephale shared its environment with Agujaceratops mariscalensis, a ceratopsid.
 Tyrannosaurids and the giant crocodilian Deinosuchus riograndensis were also present in the Aguja environment, and were likely to have been predators.

 Phylogeny

 Cladogram after Longrich, Sankey and Tanke (2010).